Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

+However, for models C \& D which only produce nuclei around their $A_{\text{peak}}$, the absence of nuclei with $\beta$-decay lifetimes in the range 10--50 days for $70\leq A\leq 100$ (see Table~I in the SM) results in the observed light curve dips at $\sim 25$~days.
+Note that in both cases, the resulting $\dot Q(t)$ are compatible with the $L_{\text{bol}}(t)$ of AT~2017gfo and cannot be ruled out by such comparison alone (c.f., Ref.~\cite{Rosswog+17} which assumed single-$Y_e$ models).
+A well-measured $L_{\text{bol}}(t)$ for future events covering 10--50 days can be used to infer the range of nuclei being produced in NSM\@.
+Therefore, it can provide complementary information about the nuclear composition, in addition to the inferred mass fraction of lanthanides and actinides derived from comparison to radiation transport models, due to their high opacities that results in the reddening of the spectra~\cite{Barnes.Kasen:2013,Tanaka.Hotokezaka:2013}.

-Most of the $r$-process occurs on timescales of $\lesssim 1$~s and involves extremely neutron-rich nuclei, whose key properties (masses, $\beta$-decay half-lives,\ldots) are not yet experimentally measured.
-The choice of theoretical nuclear physics model can therefore affect significantly the predicted lightcurves (see Ref.~\cite{Barnes+16,Rosswog:2016dhy} for the impact of nuclear mass models on lightcurves for ejecta with $Y_e<0.1$).
-Here, we explore this impact for our broader range of $Y_e$, using two sets of neutron-capture rates and their reverse photo-dissociation rates~\citep{Mendoza-Temis.Wu.ea:2015} which employ, respectively, nuclear masses from the Finite-Range-Droplet-Model (FRDM)~\cite{Moller:1993ed} and the Duflo-Zuker parameterization with 31 parameters (DZ31)~\cite{Duflo:1995ep}.
+Models A--D use the same set of nuclear reactions.
+Previous studies show that the choice of theoretical nuclear physics inputs can affect significantly the kilonova lightcurves~\cite{Barnes+16,Rosswog:2016dhy} for low $Y_e$ ejecta, as the $r$-process involves extremely neutron-rich nuclei, whose key properties (masses, $\beta$-decay half-lives,\ldots) are not yet experimentally measured.
+Particularly important are the produced amount of translead nuclei that can undergo $\alpha$-decays or spontaneous fission at $\gtrsim$~days.
+As they release a relatively large amount of energy per decay and their decay products thermalize more efficiently than those of $\beta$-decays, they can dominate the heating even in trace amounts.
+Here, we illustrate the nuclear physics impact using two sets of neutron-capture rates and their reverse photo-dissociation rates~\citep{Mendoza-Temis.Wu.ea:2015} which employ, respectively, nuclear masses from the Finite-Range-Droplet-Model (FRDM)~\cite{Moller:1993ed} for models A--D and the Duflo-Zuker parameterization with 31 parameters (DZ31)~\cite{Duflo:1995ep} for model A1.

-Fig.~\ref{fig:heating_FRDM} shows the inferred bolometric luminosity of AT2017gfo, together with the heating rate $\dot Q(t)$ derived for different values of $Y_{e,c}=0.15$, 0.25, 0.35, 0.45, and $\Delta Y_e=0.04$.
-We have fixed the value $v_{\text{ej}}=0.1c$ but vary the absolute ejecta mass $M_{\text{ej}}$ in the range 0.02--0.055~M$_{\odot}$ to match the normalization of the luminosity at $\sim 3$--6 days.
-Note that as we focus on the bulk of the ejecta, we ignore the early time data which most likely originated from a fast-moving component that has different composition and lower mass.
-For the case of low $Y_{e,c}=0.15$, nuclear physics has a stronger impact and thus we show results separately for both the FRDM and DZ31 mass models.

-We consider first the higher $Y_{e,c}$ cases.
-The total heating rate $\dot Q(t)$ with $Y_{e,c}=0.25$ (for an assumed $M_{\text{ej}}=0.04$~M$_\odot$) tracks the measured $L_{\rm bol}(t)$ relatively well at $t\lesssim 10$~d and shows a power-law behavior at later times due to the production of a broad range of $\beta$-decay nuclei from mass number $A\sim 80$ up to the third peak nuclei ($A\sim 195$).
-Given such a large statistical ensemble, at any given time $t$ one can always find a nucleus with a commensurate $\beta$-decay lifetime $t_{1/2} \sim t$ which contribute to the heating.
-This leads to a late-time power-law behavior of $\dot Q(t)$.